plfa/plfa.github.io/src/plfa/part2/BigStep.lagda.md

 #### Exercise `big-alt-implies-multi` (practice)

 Formulate an alternative big-step semantics, of the form `M ↓ N`, for call-by-name that uses substitution instead of environments.
+That is, the analogue of the application rule `⇓-app` should perform substitution, as in `N [ M ]`, instead of extending the environment with `M`.
 Prove that `M ↓ N` implies `M —↠ N`.

 ```
 -- Your code goes here